The Annual Regional Undergraduate Research Symposium

 - Social Sciences and Business

-- Faculty must submit a draft of an abstract when registering.
+- Faculty must submit the student's abstract when registering the project.

 - Abstract guidelines can be found at: Components and Sample Abstract